Maple-C/hello-world/README.md

-This is a README file for the assigment in my CS-305 class working on git workflows
+This is my README file for my CS class, assigment Github.